Home WorldEuropeUnited KingdomEngland Top 10 English seaside towns

 Brighton & Hove, Sussex

-This vibrant city, on the south coast, just 49 minutes from central London, is fashionable, funky and loaded with so much style that you can forgive it’s seaside for its pebble beach.
+This vibrant city, on the south coast, just 49 minutes from central London, is fashionable, funky and loaded with so much style that you can forgive its seaside for its pebble beach.
 And many do as on a sunny day it’s filled with sun seekers and deck chairs.
 It’s famous pier is home to a fun fair, sweet shops and quaint tea rooms.

 Don’t miss the Royal Pavilion, home of King George IV, and probably the most exotic, extravagant royal palace in Europe.
-Stroll along the Victorian Pier and the beachfront, where stylish bars and cafés spill out onto the curved paving, jostling for space with surfer shops, giant sculptures, buskers, fresh fish and artists’ studios.
+Stroll along the Victorian Pier and the beachfront, where stylish bars and cafés spill out onto the curved paving, jostling for space with surf shops, giant sculptures, buskers, fresh fish and artists’ studios.
 For shopping, try The Lanes, smart and chic, and the bohemian North Laine, both good for antiques and designer clothes.

 There are museums and galleries galore, special events throughout the year from car rallies to carnivals, and England’s largest arts festival in May.
 For nightlife, there’s theatre, music, dance and comedy, lively pubs and bars and around 400 restaurants.
-And there’s a great choice of places to stay – ritzy 5 star seafront hotels, jazzy places with Moroccan style courtyards, minimalist townhouses and traditional B&Bs.

 Read also: Hotel Review: Drakes, Brighton, England